What are CRE?

 - Use of medical devices inside the body such as urinary catheters

-Other factors may raise the risk for death from a CRE infection.
-These include other serious illnesses.
+Other serious illnesses may also raise the risk for death from a CRE infection.

 What are the symptoms of CRE infection?